neckbeard-os/build/README.md

 # Build
-A repository for testing builds and buildscripts with GitHub workflow
+A repository for testing builds and buildscripts with GitHub workflow & actions

 It might evolve into something else in time, we'll see